 Take advantage of the benefits of work experience by exploring the range of opportunities available whilst studying at NTU.

 - To stand out from other students and graduates;

 - To develop your professional attributes and commercial awareness;

 - To potentially earn money.

-There are various ways to gain work experience.
-These will vary from course to course.
+There are several ways to gain work experience which vary from course to course.

-Sandwich placements – if you go on a placement as part of your degree, you’re twice as likely to secure a graduate job within six months of graduating.
-NTU is eighth in the UK for the number of students taking year-long work placements (latest HESA data 2016/17).
+If you go on a placement as part of your degree, you’re twice as likely to secure a graduate job within six months of graduating.

 Sandwich placements are assessed, usually paid and done as part of your course.
 You will need to complete 36 or more weeks to be awarded a Placement Diploma.